Floorp-Projects/Floorp/testing/raptor/raptor/perfdocs/browsertime.rst

 Gecko Profiling with Browsertime
 --------------------------------

 To run gecko profiling using Raptor-Browsertime you can add the ``--gecko-profile`` flag to any command and you will get profiles from the test (with the profiler page opening in the browser automatically).
-This method also performs symbolication for you except for Android builds.
-You should trigger the ``upload-symbols`` task for that Android build to be able to see symbolicated samples.
+This method also performs symbolication for you.
 For example:

 ::